 We purchase nonperforming loans from a variety of credit originators and segregate them into two main portfolio segments: Core or Insolvency, based on the status of the account upon acquisition.
 In addition, the accounts are further segregated into geographical regions based upon where the account was purchased.
 The accounts represented in the Insolvency tables below are those portfolios of accounts that were in an insolvency status at the time of purchase.
 This contrasts with accounts in our Core portfolios that file for bankruptcy/insolvency protection after we purchase them, which continue to be tracked in their corresponding Core portfolio.
 Core customers sometimes file for bankruptcy/insolvency protection subsequent to our purchase of the related Core portfolio.
-When this occurs, we adjust our collection practices to comply with bankruptcy/insolvency rules and procedures; however, for accounting purposes, these accounts remain in the original Core portfolio.
+When this occurs, we adjust our collection practices to comply with bankruptcy/insolvency rules and procedures; however, for accounting purposes, these accounts remain in the original Core pool.
+Insolvency accounts may be dismissed voluntarily or involuntarily subsequent to our purchase of the Insolvency portfolio.
 Dismissal occurs when the terms of the bankruptcy are not met by the petitioner.
 When this occurs, we are typically free to pursue collection outside of bankruptcy procedures; however, for accounting purposes, these accounts remain in the original Insolvency pool.